 The End cabin was converted into the main lodge after the original lodge burned down in late October 1973.
-Plans for construction of a new lodge are underway and after completion The End will be converted back into a camp.
+With the new lodge completed, we have converted the old lodge back to a cabin.

 The camps are situated on the north end of Enchanted Pond in Upper Enchanted Township.
 Activity at Bulldog Camps dates back to the late 1880's.
 When it was settled as logging camps.
 The rugged terrain held off the lumberman for many years until the surrounding wilderness had been cutoff.
 The steep terrain made it very difficult for horses and men alike.